vincentperezzz/SafePrint/README.md

 ## Linux Server Setup & Usage

-Follow these steps to run SafePrint on a Linux server (e.g., Ubuntu):
+Follow these steps to run SafePrint on a Linux server (e.g., Ubuntu-Server-LTS):

 1. **SSH into your server:**
    ```sh